 CUFFING SEASON: December 1-January 15

 You did it!
 You are officially coupled up.
 You put in the work and it has paid off enormously.
-Don’t get lazy yet!
-Just because you got the title doesn’t mean you have secured your lover for good.
+Do not get lazy yet!
+Just because you got the title does not mean you have secured your lover for good.
 Letting it all hang out now will give you a one-way ticket back to singledom.
 You worked for it and now you have to work to keep it.
 Who said having a relationship was easy?
 Especially with the holidays around the corner, it is important you keep your head on straight during this phase.
 Christmas and New Years are monumental days that trigger a lot of emotion in people.
 Now is the time to be empathetic and approach situations with a loving attitude.
 A full heart and compassionate understanding will earn you big points with your new boo.

 PLAYOFFS: January 16-February 13